Finite solvable groups whose Quillen complex is Cohen-Macaulay: Topological tools and first reductions

-\textbf{Notations.} In the following we will often drop the notation of $\Delta(P)$ for a poset $P$, and we will refer to $P$ both in the case of a poset than in the case of a simplicial complex; the context will describe by itself which is the meaning that we use.
+\textbf{Notation.} In the following we will often drop the notation $\Delta(P)$ for a poset $P$, and we will refer to $P$ both in the case of a poset and in the case of a simplicial complex.